 Welcome on my webpage!

 I'm an associate professor of Ecology & Evolution at Toulouse 3 University (Evolution & Biological Diversity lab EDB).
-I study the physiological and behavioral responses of wild animals to environmental stressors in the context of global changes.
-Here you can find some information about my research and teaching activities.
+I'm interested in the physiological and behavioral responses of wild and farmed animals to environmental stressors in the context of global changes.
+Here you can find some information on my research and teaching activities.

 Maître de Conférences- Associate professor